53V1Ru5/react-portfolio/README.md

-# React Portfolio Website with Advanced Animations
+# Dynamic React Portfolio with Cutting-Edge Animations

 This is a portfolio website built using React and featuring advanced animations.
 The website showcases various pages such as Home, About, and Contact, with each page incorporating different animations and interactive elements.